wizlab-it/dyspatcher/README.md

  * **--sshpfw-user**: User on SSH Server
  * **--sshpfw-keyfile**: Key file for SSH Public Key Authentication

 **Example**: Dyspatcher is running on a device on a private network with internet access.
-The local IP Address is *192.168.1.123*.
 A remote SSH Server is available at *11.22.33.44*, SSH running on the default port *22*, and an user *dyspatcherpfw* is active on the SSH Server and allowed to activate port forwarding.
 SSH Public Key Authentication is available for user *dyspatcherpfw*, and its private key is stored in the *dyspatcherpfw.key* file.

 ```
-python dyspatcher.py -i 192.168.1.123 --sshpfw-ip-address 11.22.33.44 --sshpfw-port 22 --sshpfw-user dyspatcherpfw --sshpfw-keyfile dyspatcherpfw.key
+python dyspatcher.py --sshpfw-ip-address 11.22.33.44 --sshpfw-port 22 --sshpfw-user dyspatcherpfw --sshpfw-keyfile dyspatcherpfw.key
 ```

 The command starts the server locally, then establishes a tunnel with the SSH Server forwarding the Web (80, default) and WebSocket (81, default) ports.
 Custom ports, HTTP or HTTPS, are reflected accordingly.
-The chat is then available on the local network at ```http://192.168.1.123```, and from the internet at ```http://11.22.33.44```
+The chat is then available on localhost at ```http://127.0.0.1```, and from the internet at ```http://11.22.33.44```

 ### How to run on smartphones